 The thin walls of the temple express the highest level of engineering reached by the Incas.
 Its walls fit perfectly without any type of mortar.
 It is known that a large part of the walls as well as doors and temples were covered by a wide band of gold.
 After the Spanish invasion, the temple was looted and the gold stolen.

 Research suggests that the Coricancha existed before Inca times.
 Its original name was Inticancha (Temple of the Sun) and its original walls were made by the Ayamarcas in the 13th century, approximately.
+This laid the groundwork for what would later become the Qorikancha.

 The Coricancha housed shrines to the different Inca gods.
 The most important was the shrine to the sun.
 It is believed that it was surrounded by gold while the temple of the moon, silver.